tilly111/adaptive_symmetry_breaking/readme.md

 module load cmake
 ```

-gcc is already installed, we skip lua because I do not have the permission to install it ~ we have various problems with it.
+gcc is already installed, we skip lua because it is not needed.
 If not already done create Programs folder

 ```